Maths

 Pupils follow a 2-year GCSE curriculum which is designed to equip them with the skills necessary to achieve their full potential in their GCSEs and to be functionally numerate throughout their lives.
 At the end of KS4, pupils will sit the Edexcel 9-1 Mathematics GCSE.
 A copy of the specification is available to download from the Edexcel website.

-During Key Stage 3 and 4, pupils will complete a short assessment every 3 weeks, these are end of topic tests that check what the students can recall and what they need extra practice on.
-Twice per year the students in each year group will complete whole year assessments that checks their knowledge of all of the maths they have leaned until that point.
+During Key Stage 3 and 4, pupils will complete a mini map assessment every 3 weeks, these are end of unit tests that check what the students can recall and what they need extra practice on.
+Twice per year the students in each year group will complete whole year assessments that checks their knowledge of all the maths they have leaned until that point.
 These are used to track progress and tailor any necessary intervention for pupils.

 Curriculum map